afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ## Extending VAST to create estimates from acoustic backscatter data

-We used acoustic backscatter data collected to half meter from the seafloor from RV Oscar Dyson (1994-2018) and the USV in 2020 following the same extrapolation area as for the BTS analyses.
-We briefly highlight key differences with the approach as described above.
-First, the data were acoustic backscatter for each interval summed from half meter from the seafloor to near-surface.
-VAST assumes the catch inputs are in kg/km^2 so an extra conversion back to backscatter units is required for the acoustic index.
-The acoustic transects can have unexpected interactions with how the spatial grid is setup, so we used 400 spatial knots but without the bilinear interpolation.
-The extrapolation region included only the EBS BT footprint (i.e., it did not include the NBS), and was consistent among years in contrast to the design-based AT index whose extent varies by year.
-We also did not include a cold pool effect, nor any temporal smoothing on the spatiotemporal effects.
+In 2020 we presented an initial spatio-temporal model to the acoustic backscatter data collected to half meter from the seafloor from RV Oscar Dyson (1994-2018) and the USV in 2020 following the same extrapolation area as for the BTS analyses.

-The diagnostics for the model fit was good (Fig. \ref{fig:sa_quantiles}).
-Relative log densities for the survey years show the biomass of pollock varied spatially with a peak value in 2016 (Fig. \ref{fig:at_sa_density}).
-Index values and estimation errors from the VAST model covered an constant (and larger) area compared to the design-based approach which covers the transect area.
-Nonetheless, for the assessment these series are used as trend data which result in quite similar values (Fig. \ref{fig:rv_usv_biom}).
+We anticipate updating this for application as an alternative to the standard acoustic survey in 2022.